ascholerChemeketa/cs160Reader/_sources/CSPTeasers/studentBook.rst

 .. include:: includes.rst

-About This Section of the Reader
+About This Section of the Book
 ===================================

 .. pseudo_h3:: Philosophy